cloud-gov/cg-site/_docs/ops/maintenance-list.md

 ## Daily maintenance checklist

-The tasks on this checklist should be performed each day but the members of the `Platform experts` group currently on support rotation.
+The tasks on this checklist should be performed each day by the members of the `Platform experts` group currently on support rotation.

 ### PR as you go